 Five minutes after every administration of heparin the ACT is measured.
 If the ACT is 200 seconds or longer, the next ACT measurement is performed every 30 minutes, until the end of the procedure or until new heparin administration is required (because of ACT < 200 seconds).
-After each new dose of heparin, an ACT measurement is performed after 5 minutes and the above-described protocol of ACT measurements will be repeated.
+After each newdose of heparin, an ACT measurement is performed after 5 minutes and the above- described protocol of ACT measurements will be repeated.
 In case of near completion of the final anastomosis and re-establishment of arterial flow the attending vascular surgeon can decide not to give extra heparin despite an ACT below 200.
 After re-establishing blood flow and removing all clamps, the ACT is measured.
-Depending on that ACT value near the end of surgery, protamine is given to neutralize the effect of heparin.
+Depending on that ACT value near the end of surgery, protamine can be given to neutralize the effect of heparin in the same way as described for investigational use group.